BOARD OF DIRECTORS

 President and CEO, Kinectrics Inc.

 Since joining Kinectrics Inc. in 2003 as President and CEO, David Harris has successfully grown the company, both organically and through strategic acquisitions.
-Prior to leading Kinectrics, Harris was the Managing Director of Accentus Plc, a new company with 150 staff in the UK and the USA.
-Harris was also the Group Managing Director of Future Technologies, overseeing more than 600 staff.
+Prior to leading Kinectrics, David was the Managing Director of Accentus Plc, a new company with 150 staff in the UK and the USA.
+David was also the Group Managing Director of Future Technologies, overseeing more than 600 staff.
 He was responsible for reviewing each operating unit to determine whether it should be held for growth, divestment, or closure.

-Harris held many other strategically advancing positions after starting his career as a design engineer with UK AEA.
+David held many other strategically advancing positions after starting his career as a design engineer with UK AEA.

 President, BWXT Canada Ltd.